-Your staff are very aware of vendor errors, omissions, oversights, time lags and other problems which make working with those vendors more trouble than it should be—and not worth the expense.
+Your staff are very aware of vendor errors, omissions, oversights, time lags and other problems which make working with those vendors costly in terms of time and maybe even hard dollars.
 Do you have a problematic vendor that is costing you money and frustrating your team?

 - “If you could outsource one element of our office, what would it be and why?”

-Perhaps your staff knows vendors who are doing things well for another firm, or for related businesses, who are gaining as a result of outsourcing repetitive or tedious tasks.
-Gain some insight from your team on potential vendor involvement in these areas and consider adopting these strategies for your firm.
+Perhaps your staff knows vendors who are doing things well for another firm or business and who are achieving results.
+Gain some insight from your team on potential vendor involvement in these areas and consider adopting these new partners for your firm.

 - “Which vendor contracts are up for renewal?
 Are we gathering competitive bids?
 Why not?”

 Watch closely to see whether or not renegotiation or competitive bids are even being considered by your staff.
 If not, why not?
 Why the complacency to stay with a current vendor without even a discussion about more advantageous terms?
 This could be a missed opportunity.
 Don’t lose out.

 - “What is the most time-consuming or error-prone aspect of your overall responsibilities?”

 Is there an opportunity for additional outsourcing, or to bring a service back in-house or to ask one of your existing vendors to step in and help?
 Perhaps they offer a more cost-effective approach than having your expensive team do simple tasks that could—and should—be outsourced.